A plush cinnamon-scented cake studded with apples and dusted with powdered sugar.

 - Prepare the apple filling: combine the apples, sugar, cinnamon, and all-purpose flour in a small bowl and stir to combine.
 Set aside.

-- In a large bowl, add the flour, baking soda, and sea salt, and whisk to combine.
+- In a large bowl, add the flour, baking soda, sea salt, and cinnamon, and whisk to combine.

-- Add the remaining cake batter ingredients - granulated sugar, brown sugar, vegetable oil, non-dairy milk, apple cider vinegar, orange juice, vanilla extract, and cinnamon - to the large bowl.
+- Add the remaining cake batter ingredients - granulated sugar, vegetable oil, non-dairy milk, apple cider vinegar, orange juice, and vanilla extract - to the large bowl.
 Whisk gently to combine, stopping as soon as the batter is mostly smooth, with few or no lumps.

 - Reserve about ¼ cup of the apple filling, and pour the rest into the bowl with the batter.
 Use a wooden spoon or rubber spatula to fold in the filling.

 - Pour the cake batter into the tube pan, then tap it lightly on the counter to eliminate air bubbles.
-Sprinkle the reserved ¼ cup of apple filling over the top of the cake.
+Sprinkle the reserved ¼ cup of apple filling over the top of the cake, then sprinkle the 1 teaspoon granulated sugar over the top (if using).

-- Bake for 65-70 minutes, until the cake is golden brown and a toothpick comes out clean.
+- Bake for 60-65 minutes, until the cake is golden brown and a toothpick comes out clean.
 Allow the cake to cool most of the way in the pan, then carefully turn it out onto a wire rack.
-Sprinkle the powdered sugar (if using) evenly over the top of the cake.

 Leave a Reply